 Although there are certain limitations, this algorithm is widely used in industries because of its simplicity.
 Some of these applications are:

-The KNN algorithm is known for its explainability, which makes it a popular topic in interviews.
+The KNN algorithm is known for its explainability, making it a popular interview topic.
 Some potential questions that may be asked about KNN include:

-In this article, we covered the concept of K-Nearest Neighbor (KNN), one of the first machine learning algorithms ever developed.
+In this article, we covered the step-wise working of the K-Nearest Neighbor (KNN) algorithm, one of the first machine learning algorithms ever developed.
 We discussed how KNN defines instances as neighbors and how the value of K impacts the predictions.
-We also emphasized the importance of feature scaling and introduced the concept of Voronoi diagrams.
-We then explored the use of KNN for regression tasks and implemented the algorithm on the well-known Iris dataset.
+We also emphasized the importance of feature scaling and how KNN can be used for regression tasks.
+In the last, we implemented the algorithm on the well-known Iris dataset in Python.
 We hope you found this article informative and enjoyable.